craigmckeachie/react-course/labs/js/07-DisplayingListData.md

 export default ProjectList;
 ```

-2. Verify the project names display correctly in the browser.
+2. Verify the project names display in the browser (they may overlap at this point).

 ### Format the list data as cards